A juvenile suspect is in custody after a shooting leaves 5 dead, at least 2 wounded in Raleigh, North Carolina, police say – KION546

 Police “contained” the suspect around 8 p.m. inside a residence in the area, Raleigh Mayor Mary-Ann Baldwin told reporters Thursday.

-Helicopter footage from WRAL-TV showed more than a dozen emergency vehicles lined up on a road through a wooded area.
+Helicopter footage from WRAL showed more than a dozen emergency vehicles lined up on a road through a wooded area.

 A woman who was at the Hedingham Golf Club driving range said an “unending stream of police” drove by the area.